 -

-a wide selection of household goods and non-food items
+a wide selection of household and non-food products

 -